shohagrana64/BlogPost/Azure/2. Azure MariaDB/index.md

 ---
-title: How to Manage MariaDB in GKE Using KubeDB
+title: How to Manage MariaDB in Azure Using KubeDB
 date: 2021-04-23
 weight: 22
 authors: